neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 Basic rule: once safekeeper observes configuration higher than his own it immediately switches to it.
 It must refuse all messages with lower generation that his.
-It also refuses messages if it is not member of the current generation, though it is likely not unsafe to process them (walproposer should ignore them anyway).
+It also refuses messages if it is not member of the current generation (that is, of either `sk_set` of `sk_new_set`), though it is likely not unsafe to process them (walproposer should ignore result anyway).

 If there is non null configuration in `ProposerGreeting` and it is higher than current safekeeper one, safekeeper switches to it.